 Research

-My research focuses on the social consequences of online communication technologies, social media, and digital media.
-Specifically, I investigate the specific design characteristics that define communication technologies.
-These design characteristics, of affordances, in turn affect how people experience these technologies, how they use them, and how they are affected by them.
+My research focuses on the social consequences of online communication technologies and social media.
+Specifically, I investigate the specific characteristics that define communication technologies and social media.
+These design characteristics, or affordances, in turn affect how people experience these technologies, how they use them, and how they are affected by them.
+The specific topics I study are (a) social media influencers and how they affect their followers’ attitudes and behaviors, (b) the effect of visual versus textual information in online dating profiles, (c) dehumanization in virtual & augmented reality and how this may change interpersonal communication, and (d) the consequences of online interaction for social development.

 Social media influencers